 - Collegial exchange between high school and university faculties

 - Professional development opportunities for high school Instructors and Library Media Specialists

 - Academic Student events such as the French Quiz Bowl, Cardboard Boat Race, Globalization Conference and more

-UConn ECE serves young people while helping to develop a more seamless and accessible educational system.
+UConn ECE serves young people while helping to develop a more seamless and accessible liberal arts education.

 UConn ECE Instructors, Site Representatives, Library Media Specialists, and Students have access to many of the University’s academic resources.
 While we all tend to see the benefits of the program in the earning of UConn credit, this is only half of the picture.
 Students who participate in UConn ECE are taking a rigorous University course, which prepares them for their future as a college student and a part of society.
 When students earn credit, it helps them in many ways.
 Having earned University credits makes students more competitive in the college admissions process.
 These credits have a very high transfer rate and can give students a head start once in college.
 Additionally, students and faculty have full academic access to a Research I University Library, so you can use books, articles, and other media to support your research.
 HuskyCT, a UConn course management tool, and other online resources are available to all UConn ECE Instructors.
 Additional benefits can be found on our Student Benefits page.

 National Alliance of Concurrent Enrollment Partnerships & UConn ECE